Imanuelle-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing the root pattern and three lines after them
+display lines that do not contain bin pattern